dcnieho/GlassesViewer/manual.md

 ![](screenshots/014.png)

 Change the lambda parameter and click `Recalculate`.
-As you can see, more episodes of the eye-tracking data are now labeled as ìfast phasesî.
+As you can see, more episodes of the eye-tracking data are now labeled as ‚Äúfast phases‚Äù.

 ![](screenshots/015.png)